 TGbk Editor: Change text on page 49 Clause 11.21.6.4.4.2 Measurement sounding phase of non-TB ranging (starting at line 8) as follows:

 An ISTA shall initiate a non-TB ranging measurement instance by transmitting a Ranging NDP Announcement frame addressed to the RSTA, followed by an I2R NDP SIFS after.
 In response to the correctly received Ranging NDP Announcement frame addressed to itself, the RSTA shall transmit an R2I NDP; see Figure 11-55 (Non-TB ranging measurement exchange sequence).
-I2R NDP and R2I NDP, refer toare either HE Ranging NDPs respectivelyor EHT Ranging NDPs when dot11NGVOptionImplemented is equal to false and NGV Ranging NDPs when dot11NGVOptionImplemented is equal to true. and HE ranging NDPs otherwise. (#1050, #1279) The measurement-reporting phase consists of an LMR frame, which is a Location Measurement Report as defined in 9.6.7.49 (Location Measurement Report (LMR) frame format).
+I2R NDP and R2I NDP, (#98) refer toare both either HE Ranging NDPs respectivelyor EHT Ranging NDPs when dot11NGVOptionImplemented is equal to false and are both NGV Ranging NDPs when dot11NGVOptionImplemented is equal to true. and HE ranging NDPs otherwise. (#1050, #1279) The measurement-reporting phase consists of an LMR frame, which is a Location Measurement Report as defined in 9.6.7.49 (Location Measurement Report (LMR) frame format).

 TGbk Editor: Change text on page 50 Clause 11.21.6.4.4.2 Measurement sounding phase of non-TB ranging (starting at line 17) as follows:

 In the Non-TB ranging measurement exchange sequence, the ISTA shall transmit the Ranging NDP Announcement frame with the same bandwidth as the I2R NDP to reserve the medium.
 The Ranging NDP Announcement frame shall be unicast with the RA field set to the address of the RSTA, and contain one STA Info field with the AID11 subfield set to 0.
 If negotiated, the NPD Announcement frame shall contain another STA Info field with AID11 subfield set to 2045, and the I2R Tx Power subfield shall be set to indicate the TX power of the following I2R NDP.
-If the STA Info field with AID11 subfield set to 2045 is included, the ISTA shall set the R2I NDP Target RSSI subfield to either its preferred receive signal power or a reserved value.
+If the STA Info field with AID11 subfield set to 2045 is included, the ISTA shall set the R2I NDP Target RSSI subfield to either its preferred receive signal power or a reserved value. (#29) If the I2R NDP is transmitted with a 320 MHz bandwidth, the format shall be an EHT Ranging NDP; if the bandwidth is less than 320 MHz it shall be an HE Ranging NDP.

-The RSTA shall transmit the R2I NDP with the same bandwidth as the Ranging NDP Announcement frame, while the LMR frame may be transmitted at a different bandwidth, according to the rules of multiple frame transmission in an EDCA TXOP, see 10.23.2.8 (Multiple frame transmission in an EDCA TXOP).
+(#30) The RSTA shall transmit the R2I NDP with the same bandwidth and format as the Ranging I2R NDP Announcement frame, while the LMR frame may be transmitted at a different bandwidth, according to the rules of multiple frame transmission in an EDCA TXOP, see 10.23.2.8 (Multiple frame transmission in an EDCA TXOP).
 The allowed bandwidths for the Ranging NDP Announcements, I2R NDP and R2I NDP, shall be less than or equal the RSTA Aassigned Mmax Bandwidth.

 TGbk Editor: Change text on page 71 Clause 11.21.6.4.6 Transmission of a Ranging NDP (starting at line 17) as follows: